Obzor is the descendant of NIT-A

 role as a fast acquisition collimator for close combat

-(and possibly due to ballistic helmets with visors
+(and probably due to ballistic helmets with visors

 While many Russian optics can be considered 'out